Beroidae

 Beroidae is a family of ctenophores or comb jellies more commonly referred to as the beroids.
-It is the only family within the monotypic order Beroida and the class Nuda.
+It is the only known family within the monotypic order Beroida and the class Nuda.
 They are distinguished from other comb jellies by the complete absence of tentacles, in both juvenile and adult stages.
 Species of the family Beroidae are found in all the world's oceans and seas and are free-swimmers that form part of the plankton.

 Anatomy

 Some members of the diverse genus Beroe may occasionally attain a length of up to 30 cm, though most species and individuals are less than about 10 cm; Neis cordigera is among the largest species in the class, often exceeding 30 cm in length.
 The body is melon or cone-shaped with a wide mouth and pharynx and a capacious gastrovascular cavity.
 Many meridional canals branch off this and form a network of diverticulae in the mesogloea.
 There are no tentacles but there are a row of branched papillae, forming a figure of eight around the aboral tip.

 The sack-like body of the Beroe species may be cylindrical in cross section, or compressed to varying amounts according to species, while Neis is somewhat flattened and characterized by a pair of trailing gelatinous "wings" that extend beyond the aboral tip.

 Like other comb jellies, the body wall of nudans consists of an outer epidermis and an inner gastrodermis, separated by a jelly-like mesoglea.
 The mesoglea has pigments that give many nudan species a slightly pink color; Neis cordigera may be yellowish or a deep orange-red.